Outstanding training drill

 There is a smart way to approach trainings.

-Second, and this is the most complicated part, we want to change our general attitude to trainings.
+Second, and this is the most complicated part, we change our general attitude to trainings.

 We want to move from push-push-push to test-test-test.